ndesh26/ndesh26.github.io/_posts/2016-05-25-Introduction-to-Mesa.md

 ### What's next?

 Hopefully I have managed to explain the role of mesa in the linux graphics stack.
-In the next post we will look into Gallium3D which a part of mesa.
+In the next post we will see how to setup mesa development environment.